Cheese (Plus More) Quiz Questions and Answers for Pub Quizzes and Social Nights

 (a) Cheshire (b) Lancashire (c) Gloucester

-5. Which type of fruit or vegetable is a Van?
+5. Which of these is a Middle-Eastern 'pocket bread'?

 6. The psychological need to steal things often of little value is known as?